 Credit cards are a risky proposition for issuers, and interest rates reflect that.
 It’s important to understand how APRs are calculated and what you can do to lower yours.

-While mortgage and auto loan rates remain unusually low, don’t expect your credit card rates to fall as well.
-Unlike your home or auto loan, credit cards are basically unsecured loans, “so there’s no collateral,” says Miriam Mitchell, senior vice president of lending at Addition Financial.
+Unlike your home or auto loan, credit cards are basically unsecured loans, “so there’s no collateral,” said Miriam Mitchell, chief lending officer at Addition Financial, in a previous interview.

 Despite the much higher rates for credit cards, you can reduce or avoid paying this particular interest.
 The trick is to take steps to reduce — or eliminate — what you owe on your credit cards.

 How are credit card interest rates set?

 Credit card interest rates are tied to the prime rate, which is based on the federal funds rate set by the Federal Reserve.
-According to our sister site, The Points Guy, the federal funds rate is currently 1%, while the prime rate is 7 percent.
+The federal funds rate is currently 4 percent, while the prime rate is 7 percent.
 Though issuers are not required to change their APRs on new cards when federal interest rates go up, most do.

 Why does credit card APR vary?